-Today more than half of Ramadan has flown past us and we are more and not still wondering why we don’t feel that blessed vibe of Ramadan.
-We may wait for Ramadan to arrive and for the Shayateen to be chained so that we can start working on ourselves.
+More than half of Ramadan has flown past us and we are more or not still wondering why we don’t feel that blessed vibe of Ramadan.
+We may wait for Ramadan to arrive and for the Shayateen to be chained so that we can start working on ourselves, isn't it?

 What we need to remember, and bring a change in our mindset is that Shaytan by default has no power or authority over us to make us actually commit a sin throughout the year either.
 Plus with the coming of Ramadan, our beloved Prophet has told us that the major shayateen will be chained up in this month.